 Determining Which Exporting Method to Use

-Exporting functions in a .def file gives you control over the export ordinals.
-When you add an exported function to your DLL, you can assign it a higher ordinal value than any other exported function.
-When you do this, applications that use implicit linking do not have to relink with the import library that contains the new function.
-This is very convenient if you are designing a DLL for use by many applications because you can add new functionality and also ensure that it continues to work correctly with the applications that already rely on it.
-For example, the MFC DLLs are built by using .def files.
+Exporting functions in a .def file gives you control over what the export ordinals are.
+When you add additional exported functions to your DLL, you can assign them higher ordinal values (higher than any other exported function).
+When you do this, applications using implicit linking do not have to relink with the new import library that contains the new functions.
+This is very important, for example, if you are designing a third-party DLL for use by many applications.
+You can continue to enhance your DLL by adding additional functionality while at the same time ensuring that existing applications continue to work properly with the new DLL.
+The MFC DLLs are built using .def files.

-Another advantage to using a .def file is that you can use the NONAME attribute to export a function.
-This puts only the ordinal in the exports table in the DLL.
-For DLLs that have a large number of exported functions, using the NONAME attribute can reduce the size of the DLL file.
-For information about how to write a module definition statement, see Rules for Module-Definition Statements.
-For information about ordinal export, see Exporting Functions from a DLL by Ordinal Rather Than by Name.
+Another advantage to using a .def file is that you can export functions using the NONAME attribute, which places only the ordinal in the exports table in the DLL.
+For DLLs with a large number of exported functions, using the NONAME attribute can reduce the size of the DLL file.
+For information about writing a module definition statement, see Rules for Module-Definition Statements.
+For more information about ordinal export, see Exporting Functions from a DLL by Ordinal Rather Than by Name.

-A disadvantage of using a .def file is that if you are exporting functions in a C++ file, you either have to put the decorated names in the .def file or define the exported functions by using extern "C" to avoid the name decoration that's done by the Visual C++ compiler.
+The major disadvantage of using a .def file is that if you are exporting functions in a C++ file, you either have to place the decorated names in the .def file or define your exported functions with standard C linkage by using extern "C" to avoid the name decoration done by the compiler.

-If you put the decorated names in the .def file, you can obtain them by using the DUMPBIN tool or by using the linker /MAP option.
-The decorated names that are produced by the compiler are compiler-specific; therefore, if you put the decorated names that are produced by the compiler into a .def file, the applications that link to the DLL must also be built by using the same version of the compiler so that the decorated names in the calling application match the exported names in the .def file of the DLL.
+If you need to place the decorated names in the .def file, you can obtain them by using the DUMPBIN tool or by using the linker /MAP option.
+Note that the decorated names produced by the compiler are compiler specific.
+If you place the decorated names produced by the Visual C++ compiler into a .def file, applications that link to your DLL must also be built using the same version of Visual C++ so that the decorated names in the calling application match the exported names in the DLL's .def file.

 Using __declspec(dllexport) is convenient because you do not have to worry about maintaining a .def file and obtaining the decorated names of the exported functions.
-However, the usefulness of this way of exporting is limited by the number of linked applications that you are willing to rebuild.
-If you rebuild the DLL with new exports, you also have to rebuild the applications because the decorated names for exported C++ functions might change if you use a different version of the compiler to rebuild it.
+This method is suitable if, for example, you are designing a DLL for use with an application that you control.
+If you rebuild the DLL with new exports, you also have to rebuild the application because the decorated names for exported C++ functions might change if you recompile with a different version of the compiler.